Shahjahanabad: Streets and neighbourhoods

 A glimpse of Jama Masjid can be seen while passing through Chawri Bazar.

 Map of Delhi and New Delhi after the First World War.
 The descriptions are in Czech.

 The streets in Old Delhi are known for being narrow and winding and being labyrinthine within the walled city with many alleys, as well as for being vibrant and bustling and mainly crowded.

 The streets retain the essence of the Mughal-era layout, serving as a functional network for moving from one place to another as well as for bustling markets and iconic landmarks, creating a unique living experience in the city.
 Historic shops, traditional mansions (havelis) and religious sites are built directly along and into these lanes, making the streets themselves a form of premises that houses and shapes community life.

 The main street, now termed Chandni Chowk which meant Moonlight square, runs from the Red Fort to Fatehpuri Masjid.
 The street square today which includes the market which was historically divided by canals, engineered to reflect moonlight hence the name Moonlight square.
 These canals have since been removed, leaving behind a transformed urban landscape.
 The Chandni Chowk was a significant route for Mughal imperial processions, hosting the grand displays of emperors and their entourages, highlighting its importance in the empire's cultural and rich architectural heritage.

 North of the street, there is the mansion of Begum Samru, now called Bhagirath Palace.

 South of the street is Dariba Kalan, a dense residential area, beyond which connects the Chandni Chowk area with the Jama Masjid.
 Daryaganj is a section that used to border the river at Rajghat and Zeenat-ul-Masjid.

-The Urdu language emerged from the Urdu Bazaar the stretch spanning from the Lahori Gate of the Red Fort to near the Gurudwara Sis Ganj Sahib was called Urdu Bazaar, i.e., the encampment market in Old Delhi.
+The Urdu language emerged from the Urdu Bazaar, the open grounds between the Lahori Gate of the Red Fort and the Jama Masjid adjacent to the Chandni Chowk, which was called Urdu Bazaar, i.e., the encampment market in Old Delhi.
 The Din Dunia magazine and various other Urdu publications are the reason for this language staying alive.